 Canary Wharf Ice Rink

-There is no temporary ice skating rink at the Coca-Cola London Eye this winter, though there are still plenty of festive activities to enjoy around London’s famous observation wheel.
+There was no temporary ice skating rink at the Coca-Cola London Eye in 2016, though there are always plenty of festive activities to enjoy around London’s famous observation wheel.